Every Indian is proud of Neeraj Chopra's achievement: Congress | Sports-Games

 - India

-Congress president Mallikarjun Kharge on Tuesday congratulated Olympian Neeraj Chopra for topping the men's javelin throw rankings, and said every Indian is proud of his achievement.
+Congress president Mallikarjun Kharge and former party chief Rahul Gandhi on Tuesday congratulated Olympian Neeraj Chopra for topping the men's javelin throw rankings, saying every Indian is proud of his remarkable achievement.

+Chopra became the world number one for the first time in his career in the latest men's javelin throw rankings issued by the World Athletics.

 Tokyo Olympics silver medallist Jakub Vadlejch of the Czech Republic was third with 1416 points.